NGluon: A Package to Calculate One-loop Multi-gluon Amplitudes: Methods

 \subsection{Tree-level amplitudes}

 The main ingredient for the construction of the one-loop amplitude is an efficient evaluation of the tree-level amplitudes entering each cut.
 We have chosen to implement Berends-Giele recursion relations \cite{Berends:1987me} for the gluonic tree amplitudes and the amplitudes with a pair of massive scalars relevant for the rational terms.
 This gives us the benefit of polynomial growth in speed with the number of gluons.
+The computational costs for the evaluation of pure gluon amplitudes scales like $n^4$ where $n$ is the number of gluons.
+In our implementation we cache all the sub-currents related to the evaluation of the Born amplitude for the process under consideration.
+Using this cache the evaluation of every individual sub-amplitude required for the computation of the one-loop amplitudes scales then like $n^3$.
+We will come back to this issue when we discuss the overall behaviour.